ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 ## **4. Genomic prediction using machine learning algorithms**

+>For the RandomForest regression model building, we used the script from Azodi et al., 2020.
+Plant Cell paper.
+Here is the link to the script [ML_regression.py](https://github.com/ShiuLab/Manuscript_Code/blob/master/2019_expression_GP/scripts/ML_regression.py)

+>For the rrBLUP model, we used the script from our another project.
+Here is the link to the script [13_rrBLUP_training_test_split_fread_predict_values.r](https://github.com/ShiuLab/Manuscript_Code/blob/master/2022_GP_in_Switchgrass/13_rrBLUP_training_test_split_fread_predict_values.r)

 ## **5. SHAP values and feature interaction values**

+The scrips can be found in the folder /SHAP

   * Note: the feature interaction value calculation is pretty small for datasets with a large number of features.
 In our study, we only took the benchmark flowering time gene-related features to calculate feature interactions.